Winged Victory of Samothrace: In the 21st century

-2008–2014: The American team led by J. McCredie digitized the entire sanctuary to allow its 3D reconstruction.

-2013–2014: B. D. Wescoat led the resumption of the study of the Victory enclosure and the small basic fragments preserved in reserve.
+An American team led by James R. McCredie digitized the entire sanctuary to allow its 3D reconstruction between 2008 and 2014.
+B. D. Wescoat led the resumption of the study of the Victory enclosure and the small basic fragments preserved in reserve.

-2013–2014: In Paris, the Louvre Museum restored the entire monument with two objectives: to clean all the dirty surfaces and improve the general presentation.
-The statue came down from its base to undergo scientific examination (UV, infrared, x-rays, microspectrography, marble analysis): traces of blue paint are detected on the wings and on a strip at the bottom of the mantle.
+In Paris, the Louvre Museum restored the entire monument with two objectives: to clean all the surfaces and to improve the general presentation.
+The statue came down from its base to undergo scientific examination (UV, infrared, x-rays, microspectrography, marble analysis): traces of blue paint were detected on the wings and on a strip at the bottom of the mantle.
 The blocks of the base were disassembled one by one to be drawn and studied.
-The 19th-century restoration of the statue is preserved with a few details (thinning of the neck and attachment of the left arm), fragments preserved in reserve at the Louvre are added (feather at the top of the left wing, a fold at the back of the chitôn), the metal vice behind the left leg is removed.
-Castings of small joint fragments preserved in Samothrace are integrated into the base.
+The 19th-century restoration of the statue was preserved with a few details (thinning of the neck and attachment of the left arm); fragments preserved in reserve at the Louvre were added (feather at the top of the left wing, a fold at the back of the chitôn); and the metal vice behind the left leg was removed.
+Castings of small joint fragments preserved in Samothrace were integrated into the base.
 A cast of the large ship block left in Samothrace was replaced by a metal base on a cylinder ensuring the proper balance of the statue.
-Once in place on the base, the colour contrast of the marbles of the two elements becomes obvious again.
-The whole is reassembled on a modern base, a little removed on the landing to facilitate the movement of visitors.
+Once in place on the base, the colour contrast of the marbles of the two elements became obvious again.
+The whole was reassembled on a modern base, a little removed on the landing to facilitate the movement of visitors.

+The Greek government considers the Winged Victory, like the Elgin Marbles, illegally plundered and wants it repatriated to Greece.
+"If the French and the Louvre have a problem, we are ready to preserve and accentuate the Victory of Samothrace, if they return it to us", Deputy Minister of Foreign Affairs Akis Gerondopoulos said in 2013.

 Description

 The statue

-The statue, in white Parian marble, depicts a winged woman, the goddess of Victory (Nikè), alighting on the bow of a warship.
+The statue, in white Parian marble, depicts a winged woman, the goddess of Victory (Niké), alighting on the bow of a warship.